 However, keep in mind that you’ll need to do some extra planning to ensure there is no downtime when students are in class.

-5. Supplement Digital Curriculum with Other Instructional Materials
+5. Supplement Digital Resources with Other Instructional Materials

 Do you teach career readiness and professionalism skills?
 Add a final project surrounding interview skills.

-Overall, whether it’s a free activity you found online or something you created from scratch, you have a million options to help your students learn outside of digital curriculum.
+Overall, whether it’s a free activity you found online or something you created from scratch, you have many options to help your students learn away from the computer.